google/certificate-transparency-go/trillian/examples/deployment/README.md

 The [private key](../../testdata/ct-http-server.privkey.pem) to be used for signing STHs and SCTs, and the corresponding
-[public key](../../testdata/ct-http-server.pubkey.pem), are also present in [ct_server.cfg](ct_server.cfg).
+[public key](../../testdata/ct-http-server.pubkey.pem), are also present in [ct_server.cfg.example](ct_server.cfg.example).
 If the CT log is to be used for anything other than local testing, the example keys should be replaced with keys you generate yourself.

 #### Start the CTFE